-- The ability to represent dataflow graph (such as TensorFlow), including dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.
+- The ability to represent dataflow graphs (such as in TensorFlow), including dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.

-- Optimizations and transformations typically done on a such graph (e.g. in Grappler).
+- Optimizations and transformations typically done on such graphs (e.g. in Grappler).

 - Representation of kernels for ML operations in a form suitable for optimization.